 In this scenario the load progresses each week similar to linear progression; however, as resistance increases the number of reps/sets decreases.
-This is because there is an inverse relationship with intensity and volume.
+This is because there is an inverse relationship between intensity and volume.

 For that reason, we want to make sure the program lays out a good plan for about 12-16 weeks, as that’s about the length of time it takes for our bodies to really adapt, but if we can focus on an even longer block such as 4 to 6 months long, that’s even better.

 It completely depends on the person.
 The way you respond is different from the next person.
 Also, if you target strength vs hypertrophy that changes as well.
 In general, I like to have clients spend twice as long in hypertrophy than in strength.
-By default you have more flexibility with hypertrophy than strength as you have more reps to play with.
-These charts are a great framework to start with, but would be adjusted differently to each person to help them reach their specific goal, previous training history, past injuries, etc.
+By default, you have more flexibility with hypertrophy than strength as you have more reps to play with.
+This chart is a great framework to start with but would be adjusted differently to each person to help them reach their specific goal, previous training history, past injuries, etc.

 There are benefits to both linear and undulating programs.
 Linear progressions are much easier to understand and to do on your own because you are only focusing on one variable and not two.
 This is a great way to learn If you are new to exercise and want to see progress with your weights week to week or if you are learning to write your own training program.

-To review, linear progressions focus on one variable whereas undulating focus on two.
+To review, linear progressions focus on one variable whereas undulating focuses on two.

 Both linear and undulating progressions can be incorporated and are often built into many programs.
 A helpful tip: Don’t overcomplicate a training program.
 The goal of any training program is progressive overload.
 As long as you are progressively overloading the tissues, you are moving in the right direction to design the most effective fitness program for you and/or your clients.